MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/registers.md

 The [debugger engine](introduction.md#debugger-engine) can be used to examine and alter the target's registers.

 The registers available on the target depend on its processor architecture.
-For a description of the registers for the x86 and Itanium processors, see [Processor Architecture](processor-architecture.md).
+For a description of the registers for the x86 processor, see [Processor Architecture](processor-architecture.md).
 For a complete description of the registers available for a processor, see that processor's documentation.

 ### <span id="the_register_set"></span><span id="THE_REGISTER_SET"></span>The Register Set